How to Weave Straight Edges Like a Pro

 STEP 1.
 When threading the warp threads, create a slight dome shape with the yarn, making sure that your yarn stays loose.It is important to make sure the yarn is not pulled too tight.

 STEP 2.
+BUBBLE.
 Use your finger to push down the center of the dome onto the rest of the weaving.
-Your yarn should look like it has “bubbles, rainbows, hills or mounds” (however you want to think of them.
+Your yarn should look like it has “bubbles, rainbows, hills or mounds” (however you want to think of them.)
+Now use the back of your fingers to STRUM across the width of your warp strings above the bubbles, like you are strumming guitar.
+This step is like magic and it settles your weft into the warp strings, over and under.

 Completing these steps with each row will give your weaving the perfect tension and stop the edges being too tight and creeping inwards.
 If you would like to learn more, take a look at my weaving classes.
 I offer classes at all skill levels and would love to help you grow as a weaver.